-The #2 quality for an auto accident attorney was “Assertiveness”.
+The #2 quality for a car accident lawyer was “Assertiveness”.
 Many respondents stated that an attorney should stand up for their client’s rights, take charge of the case, and move it forward as quickly as possible.

-Resources ranked #3 on the list of essential qualities for an auto accident attorney.
-Comments from respondents included, “Very serious auto accident cases can get very complicated and require a lot of time, it’s important for an attorney to have support staff and access to various types of experts who can testify about different aspects of a case.”
+Resources ranked #3 on the list of essential qualities for a car accident lawyer.
+Comments from respondents included, “Very serious auto accident cases can get very complicated and require a lot of time; an attorney needs to have support staff and access to various types of experts who can testify about different aspects of a case.”

 Availability and Responsiveness

 Respondents believe that an attorney should be available and respond to a client as quickly as possible.
 They ranked “Availability and Responsiveness” as the #4 essential quality.
 As a respondent stated, “Prior to hiring an attorney, he would call me daily, but once I did hire him, it took days and even weeks before I would get a callback.
 Every time I would contact his office, he wasn’t unavailable.”